-- 1. Passing periods go directly to class without loitering and be at your assigned place in the classroom when the bell rings; - 2.
-Report for all classes prepared with books, paper, sharpened pencil and other necessary equipment, keeping backpacks in the lockers; - 3.
-Students will remain in place until teacher dismissal (not the bell); - 4.
-All assigned work will be completed properly and on time. - 5.
-Students will act in a manner that demonstrates respect to teachers, staff, other students, and to themselves - 6.
-Food and beverages are allowed in the classrooms only with special permission (other than clear water bottles).
+- During passing periods, go directly to class without loitering and be at your assigned place in the classroom when the bell rings. - Report for all classes prepared with books, paper, a sharpened pencil, and other necessary equipment, keeping backpacks in the lockers. - Students will remain in place until teacher dismissal (not the bell). - All assigned work will be completed properly and on time. - Students will act in a manner that demonstrates respect to teachers, staff, other students, and themselves. - Food and beverages are allowed in the classrooms only with special permission (other than clear water bottles).